treehouses/treehouses.github.io/pages/blog/list.md

 ## Blogs

+[Testing over bluetooth with treehouses remote](20200824-testingoverbluetooth.md) on August 24, 2020 by sarahrams `(Guide to test treehouses commands over the bluetooth using the phone)`

 [Set up headless treehouses node](20200217-headlessrpi.md) on Feb 17, 2020 by An Pham `(Headless node deploy)`

 [Android Studio Setup](20200110-androidstudiosetup.md) on January 10, 2020 by LordJashin32 `(Setup the treehouses remote project on Android Studio)`